-The three primary attractions of the area are the lakes and ponds, the Boreas River and Vanderwhacker Mountain.
+The primary attractions of the area are the lakes and ponds, the Hudson and Boreas Rivers and Vanderwhacker Mountain.
 The latter, by virtue of its isolated location, provides perhaps the best view of the High Peaks from the south in the Park.
-It is also possible to trace the course of the Hudson River from this peak and gain an appreciation of that river's majesty.
+From the summit of Vanderwhacker Mountain, it is also possible to trace the course of the Hudson River and gain an appreciation of that river's magnificence.

-The Boreas River, a designated scenic river, is one of the most beautiful of the Adirondack rivers.
-White water stretches interspersed with stillwaters provide a variety of scenes to hold one's appreciation.
-The Wolf Pond, Durgin Brook and Lester Flow sections of the upper Boreas are well known to bird clubs.
-These are plant and birdlife communities of unusual interest, particularly in the more boreal forms.
+The Hudson River and the Boreas River within this area are designated Scenic rivers.
+White water stretches, interspersed with stillwaters, provide a variety of scenes to hold one's appreciation.
+The Wolf Pond, Durgin Brook and Lester Flow sections of the Upper Boreas are well known to bird clubs.
+There are plant and birdlife communities of unusual interest, particularly those featuring boreal species.